LakeYS/blockland-stats/README.md

 Remove an entire section: `commandToClient(%client, "deleteStatGroup", "statGroupName");`

 # Init Handshake
 Clients display data in the order they receive it.
-It is best practice to, when each user first joins, 'initialize' all of this data.
+It is best practice to initialize all of this data when each user first joins.
 This way, everything displays consistently and in the intended order.

 {Write: only send handshake if uninitialized and require 'initialized' flag}
 `serverCmdStatHandshake(a,b,c)`